...

 How Schools Enforce Cell Phone Bans: Policies, Tools & Storage Solutions

 Passing a law is one thing.
 Enforcing it is another.
-Around the U.S., school districts that implemented phone bans often realized that without physical infrastructure, informal rules do not hold.
-Students tuck phones into backpacks, slide them into pockets or otherwise evade teacher supervision.
-The result is a patchwork of compliance, frustrated staffers and variable learning conditions.
-To enforce such policies, many institutions have invested in solution categories of their own.
+Without physical infrastructure, informal rules do not hold.
 From cell phone holders on desks to wall-mounted lock boxes, physical storage tools now ground most enforcement strategies.

 The Spectrum of School Phone Policies: What Does a 'Ban' Actually Mean?